UndeadZeratul/Ted-Tweaks/README.md

 - Make *ERPs not require spamming reload in order to be fixed.
 - Make Light Amp Goggles not have fucky FOV scaling.
-- Made the Jetpack not so obscenely loud.
+- Made the Jetpack not so obscenely loud and heavy.
-- Radsuit no longer has an ugly green overlay
+- Radsuit now has a unique overlay instead of just a screen tint and weighs less.
+- Decreased ladder weight.